gleanlabs/pos_taggers_evaluation/README.md

 because usually thr GT is right in this case)
 ===> it's around 2.000 cases

-- When 4 agree including the GT and an other library gives an other vote : here is the repartition of libraries agreeing with the GT:
+- When 4 agree including the GT and an other library gives an other vote : here is the repartition of libraries agreeing with the GT (count being the number of tokens where the axis case happened):

 ![alt text](source/utils/chart_4_agree.png)